DatL4g/tooling/README.md

 This is a collection of tooling methods useful for nearly all **Kotlin Multiplatform** applications.

-It's devided in separate modules to provide minimal to excessive support depending on your usecase.
+It's divided in separate modules to provide minimal to excessive support depending on your usecase.

 - [Core module](#core-module)
 - [Async module](#async-module)